Online Matching Frameworks under Stochastic Rewards, Product Ranking, and Unknown Patience: Problem Definition and Notation

-For each edge $(u_{i},v_{j})\in U\times V$, let $p_{i,j}$ denote the given probability that edge $(u_{i},v_{j})$ exists when probed.
-When discussing star graphs (with a single online vertex $v$), we simplify notation and write $p_i$ to denote the probability of edge $(u_{i},v)$.
+When considering the online matching problem for a single online vertex (customer) $v$, we will refer to it as a \textit{star graph}.
+In this case, we simplify notation and write $p_{i}$ to denote the probability of edge $(u_{i},v)$.
 We also use $p_{u,v}$ for the given probability of edge $(u, v)$ when indices $i$ and $j$ are not required.
+Without loss of generality, we may assume that $p_{u,v}$ is defined even for $(u,v)\notin E$, since in this case we can simply let $p_{u,v} = 0$.

-For simplicity, we may assume $G$ is the \emph{complete} bipartite graph with $E=U\times V$ by allowing $p_{u,v}=0$ for nonexistent edges.
-Thus, when we refer to an edge $(u,v)$ as \emph{incident} to a vertex $v$, or to $u$ being \emph{adjacent} to or a \emph{neighbor} of $v$, we mean that $p_{u,v}>0$ (i.e., that edge $(u,v)$ has a positive probability of existence).
-We are further given a \emph{patience} value $\patience_{j}$ for each online vertex $v_{j} \in V$ (we sometimes write $\patience_v$ for $v\in V$ when subscripts aren't required) that signifies the number of times we are allowed to probe different edges incident on $v_j$ when it arrives.
+We are further given a \emph{patience} value $\patience_{v}$ for each online vertex in $V$ (we may also write $\patience_{j}$ for the patience of vertex $v_{j}\in V$) that signifies the number of times we are allowed to probe different edges incident on $v$ when it arrives.
 Each edge may be probed at most once and if it exists, we must match it and stop probing (probe-commit model).

 We consider the online vertices arriving at positive integer \emph{times}.
 In the adversarial arrival model, the vertices of $V = \set{v_{1},v_{2},\dots,v_{n}}$ are fixed and the order of their arrival is set by an adversary so as to minimize the expected matching weight.
 We assume (wlog) that the vertices arrive in the order $v_{1},v_{2},\dots,v_{n}$.
-When we consider the prophet inequality and known IID arrival settings, $V$ instead specifies a set of vertex \emph{types}, and at time $t$, a vertex type is randomly chosen (according to a known distribution) from $V$ to arrive; each arrival is independent, so that a given type may arrive multiple times.
-In these random arrival models, a given time horizon $T$, denotes the total number of arrivals.
+When we consider the stochastic arrival models, $V$ instead specifies a set of vertex \emph{types}, and at time $t$, a vertex of an independently randomly chosen type from a known distribution arrives.
+Generally these distributions can vary across time, which we call the \textit{prophet arrival}\footnote{This is because it was the arrival model of original focus in prophet inequality papers \citep{krengel1977semiamarts}.} model; we also consider the special case where these distributions are identical, which we refer to as \textit{IID arrivals}.
+In these models, we will let $T$ denote the length of the time horizon which is assumed to be known (otherwise the problem is impossible; see \Cref{sec:unknown_pat}).